All e-Procurement Solutions HERE

 Good beginning is half the battle.
 Good planning in public procurement is more than half of it.

 You may think that the biggest frustration moment in public and development procurement is when everyone thinks procurement is “when you buy the cheapest”.
 But there is another upsetting and annoying part.
-It’s when Procurement Officer is approached with a request a day before products or services are needed.
+It’s when Procurement Officer is approached with a request a day or two before the actual products or services are needed.
 As if s/he is a magician.
-And as if there are no rules to follow and the money spent need no reporting.
+And as if there are no rules to follow and the spend needs no reporting.
+And the suppliers have everything ready and only wait for your signal to deliver.
 And as if auditors do not exist in our Universe.

 To forecast and eventually avoid situations like that, public procurement gurus developed a smart tool called Planning from Z to A. Originally, it has been offered by Levon Hovsepyan and soon became super popular among his colleagues from International Procurement Group.